HotPocketHPE/mhguide/README.md

 ## Gunlance

-Gunlance is a quirky defensive weapon with a wide variety of moves (and of course a gun that shoots from your lance).
+Gunlance is a quirky blocking weapon with a wide variety of moves (and a gun that shoots from your lance).
+Mix and match your tools to adapt to the situation!

 ## Switch Axe

-Switch Axe
+Switch Axe can switch between its mobile, long-range, but slow to attack axe form and its sluggish, short-range, but viciously damaging sword form.

 ## Insect Glaive